 Rose Bush or Dead Dog?
 So I was watching a speech by this guy talking at a recent conference on The Truth About Cancer.
 (Yeah, what a mind-blower!)

 & he tells this anecdote: a young girl is devastated because her beloved dog has just died.
 Her grandfather tells her "You need to look out the other window." 'cos outside the other window, a rose bush is blooming beautifully.

 I liked this.
 I don't believe in living a rose-coloured glasses life.
 Hell, I've been an activist for more than 30 years.
 No illusions!
 I'm not Pollyanna, & I'm not a New Ager who thinks if we all focus on pretty thoughts, we'll make the world all pretty.
-Nor am I averse to really feeling my grief (at times, there is quite a bit of it).
+Nor am I averse to really feeling my grief (at times, there is quite a bit of it, trust me).

 But I remember this quote:

 “When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one that has been opened for us.” – Helen Keller (1880-1968), American writer and lecturer

 So.
 The morning was a wild roller coaster ride, after I'd had the thought to post this about being so f*cked (& still here).

 Had to pull my car over onto a side street so I could make a phone call.